The Witcher 3: Wild Hunt

 The Witcher 3: Wild Hunt is a 2015 action role-playing game developed and published by CD Projekt.
 It is the sequel to the 2011 game The Witcher 2: Assassins of Kings and the third game in The Witcher video game series, played in an open world with a third-person perspective.
-The games follow The Witcher series of fantasy novels written by Andrzej Sapkowski.
+The games follow the Witcher series of fantasy novels by Polish author Andrzej Sapkowski.

-The game takes place in a fictional fantasy world based on Slavic mythology.
-Players control Geralt of Rivia, a monster slayer for hire known as a Witcher, and search for his adopted daughter, who is on the run from the otherworldly Wild Hunt.
+The game takes place in a fictional fantasy world based on Slavic folklore.
+Players control Geralt of Rivia, a monster slayer for hire known as a Witcher, and search for his adopted daughter who is on the run from the Wild Hunt.
 Players battle the game's many dangers with weapons and magic, interact with non-player characters, and complete quests to acquire experience points and gold, which are used to increase Geralt's abilities and purchase equipment.
 The game's story has three possible endings, determined by the player's choices at key points in the narrative.
 Development began in 2011 and lasted for three and a half years.
 Central and Northern European cultures formed the basis of the game's world.
 The game was developed using the REDengine 3, which enabled CD Projekt to create a complex story without compromising its open world.
 The music was primarily composed by Marcin Przybyłowicz and performed by the Brandenburg State Orchestra.

-The Witcher 3: Wild Hunt was released for PlayStation 4, Windows, and Xbox One in May 2015, with a Nintendo Switch version released in October 2019, and PlayStation 5 and Xbox Series X/S versions titled The Witcher 3: Wild Hunt - Complete Edition which was released in December 2022.
+The Witcher 3: Wild Hunt was released for PlayStation 4, Windows, and Xbox One in May 2015, with a Nintendo Switch version released in October 2019, and PlayStation 5 and Xbox Series X/S versions (subtitled "Complete Edition") released in December 2022.
 The game received critical acclaim, with praise for its gameplay, narrative, world design, combat, and visuals, although it received minor criticism due to technical issues.
 It holds more than 200 game of the year awards and has been cited as one of the greatest video games ever made.
 Two expansions were also released to critical acclaim: Hearts of Stone and Blood and Wine.
-A Game of the Year edition was released in August 2016, with the base game, expansions and all downloadable content included.
-The game shipped over 40 million copies, making it one of the best-selling video games of all time.
+A "Game of the Year Edition" was released in August 2016, with the base game, expansions and all downloadable content included.
+The game has sold over 60 million units as of May 2025, making it one of the best-selling video games of all time.
+A sequel titled The Witcher IV is in development.